-However, an effective web strategy can impact these stages increasing the amount of prospects that discover and compare your capabilities.
+However, an effective web strategy can impact these stages, increasing the number of prospects that discover and compare your capabilities.

 How Discovery And Compare Occurred Before The Internet

 Customer journey steps haven't changed throughout the years.
-But, how prospects access information made the process very different.
+But, how prospects access information today make the process very different.